 g.
 Click OK in the open windows to save your changes.
 The purpose of creating the script and saving the file is to illustrate that you can build your own processing with XMLA and either execute the code in SSMS (clicking on the Execute button) or execute the file through the Analysis Services Execute DDL Task.

-- The SSIS package that you have just developed should look similar to below screen shot.
+7. The SSIS package that you have just developed should look similar to the below screenshot.

 If you were to fully work out the development of this package, you would likely have a couple more tasks involved in the process.
 First, the current partition is entered in the variable, but you haven’t yet put the code in place to update this variable when the package is run.
 For this task, either you could use an Execute SQL Task to pull the value for the current partition from a configuration table or the system date into the variable, or you could use a Script Task to populate the variable.